Views:

 rulesFiles:

-- sampleRulesFile.yaml
+- customRulesFile.yaml

-basicAuthTokenSecretName: my-oci-credential-secret
+basicAuthTokenSecretName: <oci-basic-auth-secret-name>

 5. Complete configuration of the policy through policy as code.

 Custom rulesets are a part of the policy.
-To ensure there is no deviation when using a shared policy, the custom rules features requires users to use policy as code with a cluster-managed policy.
+To ensure there is no deviation when using a shared policy, the custom rules feature requires users to use policy as code with a cluster‑managed policy.
 Learn more about Cluster-managed policies.